eoos-systems/eoos-project-if-win32/README.md

 ###### 1.1.4.
 Install [Python 3.10 or higher](https://www.python.org/downloads/) for automation

 Allow the installer to set *Path*.
-After the installation, install the additional modules.
+After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```
-C:\>pip install colorama
-Successfully installed colorama-0.4.6

 C:\>python --version
 Python 3.10.2
 ```